mjoshua97241/space-code-copilot/docs/PRD.md

   - The system correctly flags:

-    - Room with area below threshold.
+    - A room with area below threshold.
-    - Door with width below threshold.
+    - A door with width below threshold.

 - Chat: